top of page

 ENRICHED AIR CONSIDERATIONS

 Enriched air presents oxygen toxicity hazards not common to diving with air (21% O2) within recreational diving limits.
-Divers must know they are using enriched air and what blend they are using
+Divers must know they are using enriched air and what blend they are using.

 INDUSTRY GUIDELINES